 CERCLA and Petroleum Program sites located immediately adjacent to the FOST Parcel that could affect the FOST Parcel are discussed in Sections 6.1 and 6.2.
 Environmental programs at Alameda Point have progressed to the point where characterization of the extent of contamination is generally complete and the CERCLA and petroleum site boundaries have been established to conservatively encompass all known contamination as well as any anticipated migration.
 As a result, these boundaries may be generally relied upon to determine if the FOST Parcel is impacted by adjacent sites simply by determining if the site boundaries overlap into the FOST Parcel.
-A review of CERCLA and Petroleum Program sites adjacent to the FOST Parcel shows that none of the adjacent sites is a potential source of contamination to the FOST Parcel, as further discussed below.
+A review of CERCLA and Petroleum Program sites adjacent to the FOST Parcel, as further discussed below.